JonasNorling/guitarboard/README.md

 amplifier so the board is capable of driving low-impedance loads such as headphones.

+Note that this isn't quite a HiFi system, though it should be good enough for casual use.
+For example, there is some theoretical crosstalk between the L/R channels on the input side (although you won't hear it), the codec isn't particularly fancy and expensive, and the USB power supply isn't very well filtered.
+If the audio input is clipping because whatever you're feeding in is too high level (more than, say, 1V RMS), attenuate it a bit with a resistor divider first.

 ### Powering the board

 The board is designed to be deployed in an effects pedal or box or in